Cavapoo vs. Toy Poodle: Which One Should I Choose?

 Cavapoo Dog Breed Overview

-The Cavapoo is a hybrid breed: a cross between the Poodle and the Cavalier King Charles Spaniel.
-It was first bred in Australia as a companion dog.
-Its size makes it a good choice for apartments, its friendly nature is a great fit for families, and its intelligence and eagerness to please make it a trainable companion.
+The Cavapoo is a cross between the Poodle and the Cavalier King Charles Spaniel.
+They were first bred in Australia as companion dogs.
+Their small size makes them a good choice for apartments, their friendly nature is a great fit for families, and their intelligence and eagerness to please make them a trainable companion.

 Character

-The Cavapoo is a companion dog.
-As such, it not only tolerates but loves the companion of its human family.
+The Cavapoo is a companion dog that prefers being around their family.
 In fact, the breed can suffer separation anxiety if left alone for too long.
-It will usually get along well with all family members, including children, whom it will happily play with, and with calm introductions, the Cavapoo should get along with other animal family members including other dogs and cats.
+They usually get along well with all family members, including children, whom they will happily play with, and with calm introductions, the Cavapoo should get along with other animal family members, including other dogs and cats.

 The Cavapoo is considered a calm, level-headed dog, although they can be a little excitable on walks and during daily exercise.